diecatiamonteiro/final-project-mern/README.md

 ### Possible Future Features

 - Admin controls
-- Notifications system (for status of received & sent bookings and gigs)
+- Real time notifications system (for status of received & sent bookings and gigs)
 - Review and rating system
 - Preview and then publish profile in the user dashboard
-- Expand artist type to include comedians, poets, dancers, etc.
+- Address filter (Germany only)
+- Address input field and searchbar autofill

 ## 3. User Stories